Brexit - What I need to know

 What you need to know regarding shipping after Brexit

-As you will be aware, the UK leaves the EU on the 31st December 2020.
+As you will be aware, the UK left the EU on the 31st December 2020.

 What will change?